Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/about.md

 Openness of ideas, projects, results at all stages of study and research; continuous assessment of the quality of ideas and results; communication with the scientific community, updating according to the latest achievements.

 ### Main courses
-#### Machine Learning
-Read by K.V.
+- ***Machine Learning*** read by K.V.
 Vorontsov is the most famous and complete course in Russia, covering fundamental and modern topics of machine learning and data analysis.

-#### My first scientific article: automation of scientific research
+- ***My first scientific article: automation of scientific research*** read by V.V.
-Read by V.V.
 Strizhov is a course that provides the basics for performing scientific research - from planning to presenting results.
 Each student chooses a personal project and receives a personal consultant and expert.
 For three months, the student prepares a scientific article with theory and computational experiment.
 The results are presented at scientific conferences, articles are submitted to peer-reviewed journals.

 ### Main courses ([programs](/course/))
 - Machine Learning: Machine Learning Theory